 Jesus came to establish a community of believers who would so love one another as He has loved them (Matthew 16:18; John 13:34).
 The Church of God provides a sinner with a friend or friends and brothers in Christ who can help bear his spiritual and other burdens (Galatians 6:2).
 [See: Where Is God’s Church Today?]

-Jesus has set in His church various ministers to help build and encourage His people toward His perfect spiritual likeness (Ephesians 4:11-13).
+Jesus has set in His church various ministers to help build up and encourage His people toward His perfect spiritual likeness (Ephesians 4:11-13).

 God knows how difficult it is for a person struggling with some pernicious sin to go it on his own.
 He needs a friend or buddy who could help him go through the straight and narrow way of God.
 Associating with such Christian friends helps encourage him to do good works and depart from evil works (|Hebrews 10:24-25).

-Hebrews 12:22-24 shows that it is possible for Christians to come to have their spirit [ the inner man] made perfect through Christ’s provisions, and make them worthy of everlasting life in God’s kingdom.
+Hebrews 12:22-24 shows that it is possible for Christians to come to have their spirit [the inner man] made perfect through Christ’s provisions, and make them worthy of everlasting life in God’s kingdom.

-As the Feast of Pentecost approaches [to be observed by God’s people on May 16 this year], let us remember that eventful day during which God poured out His Spirit on the newly founded Church of God (acts 2).
+As the Feast of Pentecost approaches [to be observed by God’s people on May 16 this year], let us remember that eventful day during which God poured out His Spirit on the newly founded Church of God (Acts 2).
 May you find that same Spirit, and community, to help you become perfect as God is perfect!

 Pedro R. Meléndez, Jr.